 The large palais-like building that completes our tour of Judenplatz stands out for its size and purpose.
 It houses Austria’s Supreme Administrative Court (Verwaltungsgerichtshof), which is one of a triumvirate of supreme courts (the others are the Constitutional Court and the Supreme Court of Justice).

-That new building provided a home for the Böhmische Hofkanzlei (Bohemian Court Chancery), which we can think of as the administrative centre responsible for Bohemia (the Habsburgs also ruled the lands covered by the Bohemian crown).
-Thus began a long association between the building and various state offices.
+That new construction provided a home for the Böhmische Hofkanzlei (Bohemian Court Chancery), which we can think of as the administrative centre responsible for Bohemia (the Habsburgs also ruled the lands covered by the Bohemian crown).
+Thus began a long association between the building and various state offices that continues today.